 Breast uplift surgery aims to convert droopy breasts to better-shaped breasts which have more fullness in the upper aspects.
 There are many surgical techniques for breast uplift .that I perform.

-The technique chosen for your breast uplift will depend on multiple factors such as your age, your breast size, shape/anatomy, your skin quality, the amount of skin that will be removed and your desire results.
+The technique chosen for your breast uplift will depend on multiple factors such as your age, your breast size, shape/anatomy, skin quality, the amount of skin that will be removed and your desired results.

 In principle, breast uplift involves moving the nipple and areola with its blood and nerve supply to a higher place on the breast mound and removal of excess breast skin Such surgery will result in different styles of scars mainly the inverted T scar or Wise pattern scar and the vertical scar.
 Occasionally an implant can be placed behind the uplifted breasts to give more fullness and bigger breasts.

 During your consultation, I will discuss with you all the potential complications that could occur after breast uplift surgery.

 Recognised risks are:

 - Bleeding and haematoma formation (blood collection) rarely occurs.
 The patient will feel tightness and enlargement of the breast.
 This complication may require the patient to be returned to the theatre in order to stop the bleeding and evacuate the haematoma.

 - Skin necrosis or delayed healing of the wounds.
 This occurs due to inadequate blood supply to edges of the skin.
 Previous history of smoking, diabetes, and radiotherapy to the breast are recognised risk factors.
 This complication is usually treated conservatively with antibiotics and regular dressing until the wound heals.

 - Infection is also a rare complication and usually associates with skin necrosis.
 It is treated with a course of antibiotics